LICY Investors Have Opportunity to Lead Li-Cycle Holdings Corp. f/k/a Peridot Acquisition Corp. Securities Fraud Lawsuit

-LOS ANGELES, June 1, 2022 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Li-Cycle Holdings Corp. f/k/a Peridot Acquisition Corp. ("Li-Cycle" or the "Company") (NYSE: LICY).
+LOS ANGELES, June 8, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Li-Cycle Holdings Corp. f/k/a Peridot Acquisition Corp. ("Li-Cycle" or the "Company") (NYSE: LICY).

 Class Period: February 16, 2021 – March 23, 2022